desserdmi/olfactory_bulb/README.md

 5. Developing SVM Desease Prediction Algoritm  based on most relevant features.
 [SVM has proven state of the art performance in computational biology.
 It has been already used successfully [R.Prashanth et al](https://doi.org/10.1016/j.ijmedinf.2016.03.001) for predicition of Early Parkinson's Disease through Multi-modal Features.
-Due to multi-modal features (n feawe are going to have (label volumes derived from MRI data, clinical functional measurements, psychological test results)
+Due to multi-modal features (n of features < n of samples) we are going to have (e.g. label volumes derived from MRI data, clinical functional measurements, psychological test results) it seems to be very useful to

 <br><br><br>